 When you are in Bangs, you'll notice that it is more blue-collar than most other communities in America.
 36.32% of Bangs’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Bangs is a city of sales and office workers, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Bangs who work in office and administrative support (11.25%), sales jobs (9.85%), and management occupations (9.72%).

-Being a small city, Bangs does not have a public transit system used by locals to get to and from work.
+Bangs is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The citizens of Bangs are slightly less educated than the national average of 21.84% for the average city or town: 14.96% of adults in Bangs have a bachelor's degree or advanced degree